Grade Level(s): 9

 Grade Level(s): 10, 11, 12

-Prerequisite: Symphonic Band or audition*
+Prerequisite: Symphonic Band and educator approval*

 Credit: 1.0